vaginessa/Universal-Video-Player/README.md

 - Currently, only one caption file per video is supported.
 - Only VTT caption files are supported (not SRT nor TTML).
 VTT cue settings are not supported but inline styles function (see first few lines of example).
 - Colour of the progress indicator is currently limited to the defaults provided by the browser.
+- Take care to ensure the VTT file has UNIX line endings.
+Otherwise it can’t be processed by the player.

 ## Copyright and License
 Original work copyright 2014, eBay Software Foundation under [the BSD license](LICENSE.md)